stratisMarkou/random-walks/content/probability-and-measure/lecture-5/content.md

 # Non-measurablity and probability axioms

 In this page we discuss non-measurable sets and introduce the axioms of probability.
-We bring an example subset of $\mathcal{P}((0, 1])$ that is not Lebesgue-measurable, because it is not contained in $\mathcal{B}$.
-We then introduce the axioms of probability, which are really just the properties of measure functions.
+We bring an example subset of $\mathcal{P}((0, 1])$ that is not Lebesgue-measurable, justifying the use of $\sigma$-algebras smaller than power sets.
+We then introduce the axioms of probability, which are in fact the properties of measure functions.

 ## Remarks on the Lebesgue measure